yoavram/markx/HELP.md

 1. allows you to download a `.bib` file corresponding to the citation keys in the Markdown text via the *Download* <i class="icon-download-2"></i> menu
 1. send the bibliography to [Pandoc] for conversion ([Docverter] does not support citations)

-You must click the *Update Citations* button in the *Citations* <i class="icon-books"></i> menu after adding, removing or changing citation keys, as they will not be updated in real-time.
+You must click the *Update Citations* button in the *Citations* <i class="icon-books"></i> menu after adding, removing or changing citation keys, as they will not be updated in real-time (this will be changed in the near future).

 ### Toolbar
 1. Use the *GitHub* <i class="icon-github-2"></i> button to **sign-in to [GitHub]** (see more details below).